 The cabin retains historic qualities of the original building, with the added feature of electricity.
 Six people can sleep comfortably on one futon and one set of double/twin bunk beds with mattresses.
 A wood burning stove is provided for heat, along with firewood.
 The kitchen is equipped with an electric range, refrigerator, lights, cookware, dishes and utensils.
 Indoor plumbing is available in the summer months, offering guests access to a shower and flush toilet.
 During winter months (Nov-Apr) guests should be prepared to hike, snowshoe, or cross country ski into the cabin roughly 1.5 miles with all of their items due to seasonal gate closures.

 Guests can enjoy outdoor cooking on the campfire ring with grill.
 An outhouse is provided for year-round use.
 Water is only available during the summer months.
 Guests will need to bring their own supply of water for drinking, cooking and washing during the winter.

 Guests should pack sleeping bags, pillows, flashlights, matches, toilet paper, a first aid kit and garbage bags.
 All food and trash must be packed out, and guests are expected to use the provided cleaning supplies to clean the cabin before leaving.

-Please be advised, the guard station will not be cleaned between guests, as is normal practice.
-Guests are requested to clean up after themselves at the end of their stay to ready the cabin for the next guest.
+Please be advised, the guard station is not cleaned between guests.
+Guests are requested to clean up after themselves at the end of their stay and ready the cabin for the next guest.
+Please bring garbage bags and clean the facility before leaving as this is a 'pack it in, pack it out' site.
 Thank you for working together to make sure we can keep this cabin open for enjoyment during the off-season!

 Entry to the cabin is by combination lock.
 Please review confirmation email for this combination.